Internal Communication: Networks for Improved Employee MotivationBlog / May 7, 2018 / with Lisa Debatin

 - Social days: Social days give employees the opportunity to spend one day a year offering their support to a social project or institution.
 This might include helping in a kindergarten or an old people’s home or assisting with a social movement that delivers meals to older people.
 Such opportunities enable employees to look further than their own “four walls” – and when colleagues from different departments work together, it also creates an opportunity for them to form new contacts.

 - Cross-team brunches: Another way of facilitating networking and forming new contact interfaces is through cross-team brunches, whereby one team typically hosts another.
 It’s a good idea for events like these to take place on a regular basis within the company – on a monthly basis, for example.
 On the next occasion, the invited team becomes the inviter and can organize a brunch for another department.
 Another variant of this is the “themed breakfast”, where a pre-selected topic is discussed over morning refreshments.

 - Peer consulting: In peer consulting, a group of six to nine employees work together on a problem outlined by one of the participants.
 The session follows a structured process and is conducted under supervision.
 The problem might, for example, be a recurring challenge in the everyday life of the company, such as an issue on the side of the client.
 As another variant, the person presenting the problem might simply sit with their back to their group and listen.

-- Co-creation areas: It’s important to provide physical spaces for collaboration, since these promote better cooperation and create space for resourcefulness to flourish.
+- Co-creation areas: It’s important to provide physical spaces for collaboration since these promote better cooperation and create space for resourcefulness to flourish.
 Creatively designed coffee areas can play a role in fulfilling this need.
-The central objective is on bringing colleagues together and improving communication.
+The central objective is to bring colleagues together and improve communication.